j3k2/react-ftux/README.md

 - scrollTo: [Boolean] When this step is displayed, scroll window to tooltip
 - scrollToTop: [Boolean] When this step is displayed, scroll window to top
 - zIndex: [Number] Default value is `'auto'`
+- className, backgroundColor, nextLabel, prevLabel, doneLabel: These props will overwrite whatever value is set for the properties with the same name in `<FtuxProvider>`'s tooltipProperties object.

 # Tooltip styling notes:

 Default styles for tooltips can be modified by writing css rules for the elements, which are structured like so:

 ```
 <div id="ftux-id-0" className="ftux-tooltip">